hexters/hexa-docs/README.md

 php artisan migrate
 ```

-Create a superadmin account to log in to the admin:
+Create a superadmin account for admin login:
 ```bash
 php artisan hexa:account --create
 ```

-## Plugin Setup
+## Setup Plugin

-Add the `Hexa` Filament plugin to the created panel.
-If you haven't created one yet, see how to do it [here](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel).
+Add the Filament `Hexa` plugin to the panel you have created.
+If you haven't created a panel yet, see the instructions here [Creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel)

 ```php

 use Filament\Panel;
 use Hexters\Hexa\Hexa;